openhp/HeatPumpController/README.md

 This is a way for the end user to control Heat Pump.<br>
 <img src="./m_display_main.jpg" width="300"><br><br>
-End user do not wat to know much about refrigerants, evaporation, cycles and so on, so this display designed as simple as possible.
+End user do not wat to know much about refrigerants, evaporation, discharge temperature and so on, so this display designed as simple as possible.
 See [display page](https://github.com/openhp/Display/) for datails.
-And yes, this display is also DIY non-commercial product with opened gerber and source code.<br><br>
+And yes, this display is also open product with available gerber and source code.<br><br>

 ## Control and usage: [service display](https://github.com/openhp/ServiceDisplay/)